hn/linkplay-a31/README.md

 but hey, it works :)

+# Dyon Area L WiFi speaker

+There are (at least) two different hardware revisions of this speaker:

+## Series 1: C.8064.01 amplifier board

+Series 1 has a rectangular label (8x5 cm) and must be opened from bottom.
+It consists of a WiiMu A21 WiFi module (MT7620A MCU) and a C.8064.01 amp board.
+No research has yet been undertaken with this model.

-# C.AP8064.05 amplifier board
+## Series 2: C.AP8064.05 amplifier board

+Series 2 has a square label (8x8 cm, with "Serie 2" printed on it) and must be opened from behind, the screws are hidden behind the edges of the label.

-The DYON Area L WiFi speaker plays a particularly annoying welcome message ("Geniesse WiFi Musik" in german) when you switch to the Airplay source (`AXX+PLM+001`).
+The WiFi speaker plays a particularly annoying welcome message ("Geniesse WiFi Musik" in german) when you switch to the Airplay source (`AXX+PLM+001`).
 This message is _not_ stored on the A31 module but on the amp board.